-By tools, I mean the pattern, threads, needle, fabrics, etc. It’s important that your child picks every little aspect of that sewing project.
+By tools, I mean the pattern, threads, needles, fabrics, etc. It’s important that your child picks every little aspect of that sewing project.
 Even if it means creating an odd combination of colors and fabric!
 As long as the sewing assignment is about him/her, fun and excitement are a part of the deal.

 But do voice your opinion if your kid chooses a complicated pattern.
 Your job here is to keep failure away.
-So why not offer an alternative at this point!
+So why not offer an alternative at this point?

 #5 Repeat the same project